devxpod/GDC/readme.md

 Running with no arguments or `-h` as first arguments will display help.

-`run-dev-container.sh STACK_NAME PORT_FWD`
+`run-dev-container.sh STACK_NAME [GDC_RUN_MODE | PORT_FWD | GDC_ENTRYPOINT]`
 * your current folder will be mounted in container on `/workspace`
-* STACK_NAME is used to name the stack in case you want to run more than one.
-If not provided `"dev"` is used.
+* STACK_NAME required, is used to name the stack in case you want to run more than one.
-* PORT_FWD1 is in compose port forward format.
-Example `80:8080`.
-If not provided will fall back to env var.
+* GDC_RUN_MODE optional, valid values are start, stop, daemon. start is the default.
-* PORT_FWD2 is in compose port forward format.
-Example `2000-2020`.
-If not provided will fall back to env var.
+* PORT_FWD optional, is in compose port forward format.
+Example 80:8080.
+* GDC_ENTRYPOINT optional, runs the command in the GDC then exits if GDC_RUN_MODE!=daemon.

 # Environment Options
 These options control what packages / functionality are built into the container.